regmtait/HullArtCircle/06-meetings.md

 ### Evening meetings

-We meet at our studios every Monday and Thursday evening.
+We meet at our studio every Monday evening.
 We offer no tuition, but we always have a portrait model and occasionally a life model.

 * Monday at Cottingham: 6:45—8:45pm — ([details](/contact/))
-* Thursday  at Hessle: 6:00—8:00pm — ([details](/contact/))

 ### COVID precautions